bcgov/workbc_lfs/README.md

 ### Usage

-1. Go to https://www75.statcan.gc.ca/eft-tef/en/login-connexion and manually upload the 20 (i'm not kidding) .sas files in folder `SAS_scripts_for_RTRA`.
+1. Go to https://eft-tef.statcan.gc.ca/#/ and manually upload the 22 (i'm not kidding) .sas files in folder `SAS_scripts_for_RTRA`.
+Note that RTRA has a usage limit, so needs to be split over two days.
-2. Go to bed and wake up next morning.
-3. Clear your inbox of 120!!! email messages from Stats Can.
-4. Empty the folder `data`.
+2. Create a new directory in `data/archived_data` with the name of last year e.g. `2022`.
+3. Move files from directory `data` into sub-directory you created above.
-5. Return to https://www75.statcan.gc.ca/eft-tef/en/login-connexion and manually download the 20 .csv files to folder `data`.
+4. Return to https://eft-tef.statcan.gc.ca/#/ and download the 22 .csv files to folder `data`.
-6. Open file `01_source_me.R` and change variable `last_full_year` to the year you want.
+5. Open file `01_source_me.R` and change variable `last_full_year` to the previous year.
-7. Source file `01_source_me.R`.
+6. Source file `01_source_me.R`.
-8. Open the file `year_LFS_data_sheet.xlsx` highlight entire sheet and (in libreoffice) `data>calculate>formula to value`.
-Otherwise the dates in the header will change with the year.
+7. Check to make sure dates in output file `xxxx_LFS_data_sheet(xxxx-xxx-xx).xlsx` are correct: You might need to highlight entire sheet and (in libreoffice) `data>calculate>formula to value`.

 ### Project Status